kstkn/hypersomnia/README.md

 ## Interact with services in the cloud

-This is possible if there's available instance of micro web dashboard.
+This is possible if there's available instance of micro web.
 To configure, pass a map with environment name as a key and micro web dashboard url as value:

 ```